 Education Support Professional of the Year

-Education Minnesota has named Yasmin Muridi, a bilingual family liaison at Four Seasons A+ Elementary School in St. Paul, as the 2019-20 Education Minnesota Education Support Professional of the Year.
+Education Minnesota has named Michelle Dennard, a special education support professional at the Osseo Education Center in Osseo, as the 2020-21 Education Minnesota Education Support Professional of the Year.

-Muridi will receive a $1,000 honorarium and an iPad, plus an expense-paid trip to the NEA Education Support Professional National Conference.
+Dennard will receive a $1,200 honorarium and her choice of a Chromebook, iPad or other tablet, plus an expense-paid trip to the NEA Education Support Professional National Conference.

 All current Education Minnesota education support professionals who have been members for three years as of Aug.
 31 of the award year are eligible.
 Individuals can be nominated by anyone associated with Minnesota schools by submitting a one-page nomination form.

-Nominations for the 2020 ESP of the Year open on July 29.
+Nominations for the 2021 ESP of the Year open next summer.